5 Healthcare Technology Trends That Will Shape Industry

 Let’s suppose that Dr. Helen needs some drug and she wants to order it in a pharmacy.
 First of all, she needs to verify the drug’s ID and its journey from the manufacturer to the pharmacy.
 So Dr. Helen uses her blockchain-based mobile app to confirm the drug’s authenticity.
 If the drug is fake, no information will be displayed.

 Virtual reality (VR) and augmented reality (AR) are revolutionizing the healthcare industry.
 These technologies are already used in treatments for a wide range of illnesses.
 For example, neurosurgeons are using AR technology to remove tumors safely and conduct orthopedic operations.
 Specialists in mental health are using AR to treat patients who aren’t able to come to a medical center for the usual treatment.
 There are several examples of AR and VR tools that ease treatment and diagnosis.
 The AccuVein system shows a blood vessel map in real time and helps doctors avoid valves and bifurcations.
 Microsoft HoloLens mixed reality (MR) can be used for educational purposes and surgical planning as well as during childbirth and surgery.

-What’s even more exciting, the AR and VR healthcare market is predicted to be worth about $5.1 billion in a few years, with 3.4 million users worldwide according to a report by Goldman-Sachs.
+What’s even more exciting, the AR and VR healthcare market is predicted to be worth about $5 billion by 2025, growing at a CAGR of more than 25% according to a report by Medi-Tech Insights.
 The future of these technologies in the healthcare industry is believed to be in enhanced user experiences and increased mobility.